ericxiao251/spark-syntax/src/Chapter 1 - Basics/Section 1 - Useful Material.md

 When in doubt ask Google, there are a lot of crowdsourced questions and answers on Stack Overflow.

 ### Companies that Contribute to Spark
-**Databricks** and **Cloudera** contribute heavily to spark and they provide a lot of good blogs about writting performant Spark code.
+**Databricks** and **Cloudera** contribute heavily to Spark and they provide a lot of good blogs about writting performant Spark code.

 **Note:** The author of Spark, Matei Zaharia also cofounded Databricks the company.